feminism-chat/feminism-chat.github.io/index.md

 ### 1. \##feminism Stands in Opposition to Liberal Notions of "Free Speech"*.

 We believe that speech, like everything else, has a class character, and that some speech can be oppressive.
 This is why speech that is patriarchal, racist, cissexist, homophobic, ableist, or otherwise oppressive is banned.
-Users should also take care to censor their usage of slurs.

 ### 6. Feminists of All Tendencies Are Welcome Here**.